balancer/docs/docs/reference/contracts/rate-providers.md

 ** Bear in mind that the tokens used for demonstration in this doc all have 18 decimals and Balancer natively uses 18 decimals.
 If tokens have different decimals, the scaled balances scale with the tokens decimals as well.

 After the token balances have been upscaled, they are fed into `_calcOutGivenIn`[here](https://dashboard.tenderly.co/tx/mainnet/0x72d756d0fcd663343ca1b2adcfc7e114e8598bc0be28386752f16222384a29b3?trace=0.4.2.2.19.11.0.3.0.5).
-That is how RateProviders feed into the pricing equation for ComposableStablePool and for MetaStablePool
+That is how `rateProvider` feeds a rate into the pricing equation for ComposableStablePools and for MetaStablePools

 ### Implementation in a MetaStablePool
 The scaling factor that is used can be seen in the below code snippet.